 Public agencies are eligible to apply for all project categories.
-Non-public entities may only be awarded TFCA grants for certain clean air vehicle projects (new alternative fuel vehicle and infrastructure projects and some advanced technology demonstrations) but they may partner with public agencies for other project types.
+Non-public entities may only be awarded TFCA grants for certain clean air vehicle projects (new alternative fuel vehicle and infrastructure, including EV charger, projects and some advanced technology demonstrations), but they may partner with public agencies for other project types.